sonata-project/dev-kit/project/CONTRIBUTING.md

   * Branch `{{ stable_branch }}` is the branch of the **latest stable** minor release and has to be used for Backward compatible PRs.
   * If you PR is not **Backward Compatible** but can be, it **must** be:
     * Changing a function/method signature?
-Prefer create a new one and deprecated the old one.
+Prefer create a new one and deprecate the old one.
     * Code deletion?
 Don't.
 Please deprecate it instead.
-    * If your BC PR is accepted, you can do a new one on the `{{ unstable_branch }}` branch which remove the deprecated code.
+    * If your BC PR is accepted, you can do a new one on the `{{ unstable_branch }}` branch which removes the deprecated code.
     * SYMFONY DOC REF (same logic)?

 If you have a non-BC PR to propose, please try to create a related BC PR first.